-The Company grants DSUs to the independent members of the Board of Directors as their annual remuneration for the services rendered as directors on the Company's board.
-These DSUs vest immediately and prior to May 2017, these DSUs could only be settled in cash and would have been paid when the board member is no longer rendering service to the Company.
-Accordingly, the Company had treated these arrangements as cash-settled awards and had recorded the changes in the fair value of the award in the statements of comprehensive loss using the Company's share price as of the reporting date.
+The Company grants DSUs to the members of the Board of Directors as their annual remuneration for the services rendered as directors on the Company's board.
+These DSUs are awarded as equity-settled or cash-settled, vest immediately and are settled when the board member is no longer rendering service to the Company.
+For cash-settled awards, the Company has recorded the changes in the fair value of the award in the statements of comprehensive loss using the Company's share price as of the reporting date.
+The amount of the award payable is based on the number of units outstanding multiplied by the share price of the Company at the date of the payout.
+For the DSUs to be equity-settled, the Company had a reserve, as approved by the shareholders and TSX of 600,000 common shares.